antonvw/wex-help/README.md

-This repository contains the help files for wxExtension.
+This repository contains the help files for wex.